-|DataLab is a compact statistics package aimed at exploratory data analysis.
+|DataLab is a compact statistics package aiming at exploratory data analysis.
 Please visit the DataLab Web site for more information....|

-|Home Features of DataLab Mathematical/Statistical Analysis Classification Memory Based Learner (KNN)|
+|Home Features of DataLab Mathematical/Statistical Analysis Classification & Clustering Memory Based Learner Create a kNN Model|

-|See also: RBF Network, MLR - Multiple Linear Regression, Cluster Analysis, Contour Plots, Kohonen Map, Guided Tour: KNN classification
+|See also: MLR - Multiple Linear Regression, Hierarchical Cluster Analysis, Contour Plots, Kohonen Map, Apply an kNN Model, Contingency Table

-The command Math/Memory Based Learner (KNN) provides the capability of building models based on the well-known KNN paradigma and applying them to unknown data.
+The command Math/Memory Based Learner (kNN) provides the capability of building models based on the well-known kNN paradigma and applying them to unknown data.
 The user has the choice of several methods for estimating the results from the nearest neighbors.
-Although the KNN method normally is used for classification purposes only, DataLab makes an attempt to exploit the ideas behind KNN also for the estimation of continuous properties.
+Although the kNN method normally is used for classification purposes only, DataLab makes an attempt to exploit the ideas behind kNN also for the estimation of continuous properties.

-The number of neighbors can be adjusted by the scrollbar between 1 and 50.
+The number of neighbors can be adjusted by the scrollbar between 1 and 100.
 Please note that for majority voting the number of neighbors should be odd.

 Majority voting is normally used for classification purposes only.
 In this case that class is assigned to the unknown which has a majority among the classes of the k nearest neighbors.
 This concept can be extended to the continuous approximation case by introducing density distribution estimators of the target values among the set of nearest neighbors.
 DataLab provides such an estimation of density distributions.
-Thus majority voting can also be applied to continuous data, though a better way to estimate continuous data from KNN models is to use local regression models.
+Thus majority voting can also be applied to continuous data, though a better way to estimate continuous data from kNN models is to use local regression models.